-- ▶ Auhtorization for viewing, modifying, adding and deleting entries is active. - Context menu functions can be activated in the screen type by means of switches. - ► The switching point preview mode displays user-defined events with reference to the event's existing triggering times. - ▶ Saving a modified configuration activates these triggering times instantaneously.
+- Authorization for viewing, modifying, adding and deleting entries is active. - ▶ Context menu functions can be activated in the screen type by means of buttons. - ▶ The switching point preview mode displays user-defined events with reference to the event's existing triggering times. - ▶ Saving a modified configuration activates these triggering times instantaneously.

-For our Runtime environment tests, we will configure:
+For our Runtime tests, we will configure:

-- ▶ A starting screen using the screen type standard. - ▶ A PFS screen using the screen type Production and Facility Scheduler. - ▶ In the PFS screen, the default objects. - ▶ In the start screen, a button which activates the "Screen: Switch to" function to switch over to the PFS screen.
-We shall not broach filter settings at this point. - ▶ In the start screen, several display fields, which will be used to display the variables' states.
+- A start screen that is the standard screen type. - A PFS screen of the screen type Production & Facility Scheduler. - In the PFS screen, the default objects. - In the start screen, a button that activates the screen switch function to switch over to the PFS screen.
+We shall not broach filter settings at this point. - In the start screen, several display fields that are used to display the states of variables.